-Due to the current restrictions we will not be hashing for the next few weeks.
-Tomorrow (October 18th) should be one of our hashing meet ups, but we feel there is not enough appetite for hashing during “lock-down”.
+Due to the current corona restrictions we will not do any normal hashing for the next few weeks.
+There might very well be some trails set you can run at your leisure.
+We do not know about zoom circles yet.
 But that feeling can change any time, we keep you posted.

 We have a run every 1st and 3rd (and 5th is there is one) Sunday of the month.